tangentsoft/pidp8i/doc/cc8-manual.md

 Within the `pidp8i` environment, you can hit Ctrl-E, then say “`go 7600`”.
 From the front panel, press the Stop key, toggle 7600 into the switch register, press the Load Add key, then press the Start key.)

-### <a id="wordstr"></a>Strings are of Words, Not of Bytes or Characters

-In several places, the Standard says a conforming C library is supposed to operate on “bytes” or “characters,” at least according to [our chosen interpretation][cppr].
-Except for the text I/O restrictions called out [above](#cset), LIBC operates on strings of PDP-8 words, not on these modern notions of fixed 8-bit bytes or the ever-nebulous “characters.”

-Because you may be used to the idea that string and memory functions like [`memcpy()`](#memcpy) and [`strcat()`](#strcat) will operate on bytes, we’ve marked all of these cases with a reference back to this section.

-By the same token, most functions that operate on NUL-terminated string buffers in a conforming C library implementation actually check for a word equal to 0000₈ in this implementation.
-The key thing to understand is that these routines are not carefully masking off the top 4 or 5 bits to check *only* against a 7- or 8-bit NUL character.

-This is another manifestation of [CC8’s typeless nature](#typeless).

 ### <a id="missing"></a>Missing Functions